darrylwest/darrylwest.github.io/book-reports/wroldship-humility.md

 * gantry - overhead bridge
 * Klaxons - a British rock band
 * guile - street fighter
+* clappers - bell, musical instrument
+* hoi polloi - the many as in the people, masses

 ###### dpw | 2024-10-19